Top 23 Global Nonprofits Protecting the Environment

 Earthworks is a nonprofit organization dedicated to protecting communities and the environment from the adverse impacts of mineral and energy development.
 They also help promote sustainable solutions.

-The nonprofit partner with local affected communities and national and international advocates.
+The nonprofit partners with local affected communities and national and international advocates.
 They also try to respond to and solve the growing threats to the earth’s natural resources, clean water, biodiversity, special places, and communities from irresponsible mining, drilling, and digging.

-It draws attention to this fracking and methane emissions.
+It draws attention to fracking and methane emissions.
 Earthworks and allies also helped push the Obama administration to initiate a methane emission reduction plan.

 20. Environmental Defense Fund (EDF)